BogdanTarus/solubility/README.md

 |     bonds     |    CO2    |  carbon dioxide  |  O=C=O |

+The SMILE representation of a chemical structure is not necessarily unique:

 |       Encoding rule      |        Structure        |  Valid SMILES |
 |:------------------------:|:-----------------------:|:-------------:|